5 Key Items To Keep Your Rental Property Maintenance Costs Down

 When you and your tenant entered into a rental agreement, you agreed that the property would remain habitable.
 Tenants have the right to functionality of basic items such as plumbing without leaks, a solid roof, appliances that work when turned on, snow need to be shoveled, and others.
 If you fail to supply them with the means to take a hot shower or wash their dishes because the hot water heater no longer works, then they will get upset, and rightfully so.
 However, if you respond to their complaints rapidly and make those problems go away, you’ll be forgiven.
 Most people understand that things do break.
 Of course, if you don’t respond in a timely manner, your tenant is going to hit the highway as soon as their lease is up.

 In order to rent to the next tenant, you have to have a plan in place to get the unit ready.
 Carpets, appliances, and walls need to be cleaned.
 The property you want to rent out must be safe and healthy to live in for the next tenant.
-Locks will need to be rekeyed.
+Lock codes might need to be changed.
 Have a checklist ready and a plan to address every issue rapidly so you can quickly get the unit rented out and start receiving those next set of rent checks.
-On average, landlords pay out $772 to get their units ready for the next tenant.
+On average, landlords pay out $772 every 4-6 months to get their units ready for the next tenant.
 The days that the unit is vacant are not included in this price.